mhahsler/seriation/README.md

 ## Usage

-The used example dataset contains the joint probability of disagreement between Supreme Court Judges during the period from 1995 to 2002.
+The used example dataset contains the joint probability of disagreement between Supreme Court Judges from 1995 to 2002.
 The goal is to reveal structural information in this data.
 We load the library, read the data, convert the data to distances, and then use the default seriation method to reorder the objects.

 ``` r
 library(seriation)